-clusionary Factor How to Evaluate Lack of appropriate instruction in reading, including the essential components of reading instruction (defined in section 1208(3) of the ESEA (NCLB); Evidence shows that the student's previous reading instruction and curriculum addressed phonemic awareness, phonics, vocabulary development, reading (fluency including oral reading skills), and reading comprehension strategies.
-This evidence may come from (a) an evaluation of the school's basa curriculum and supplemental materials, and (b) that the student actually received instruction provided by highly qualified teachers using appropriate basal curriculum and supplemental materials.
+Exclusionary Criteria: A child must NOT be determined to be a child with an exceptionality if the determinant factor is: Exclusionary Factor How to Evaluate Lack of appropriate instruction in reading, including the essential components of reading instruction (defined in section 1208(3) of the ESEA (NCLB); Evidence shows that the student's previous reading instruction and curriculum addressed phonemic awareness, phonics, vocabulary development, reading (fluency including oral reading skills), and reading comprehension strategies.
+This evidence may come from (a) an evaluation of the school's basal curriculum and supplemental materials, and (b) that the student actually received instruction provided by highly qualified teachers using appropriate basal curriculum and supplemental materials.
 Lack of appropriate instruction in math; or Evidence shows that the student's previous math instruction and curriculum addressed math calculation, problem solving, and conceptual understanding.
-This evidence may come from (a) an evaluation of the school's basal curriculum and supplemental materials, and (b) that the student actually received instruction provided by highly qualified teachers usin appropriate basal curriculum and supplemental materials. • Limited English proficiency; If the student being evaluated is an English Language Learner, provide evidence that the student was provided with appropriate accommodations and interventions to address it.
-Consider things such as: proficiency in English and in the student's native language, amount of time in the country, leve of education in the student's native country, etc. Also consider whether the student's rate of learning is different from those similar language background and educational experience.
+This evidence may come from (a) an evaluation of the school's basal curriculum and supplemental materials, and (b) that the student actually received instruction provided by highly qualified teachers using appropriate basal curriculum and supplemental materials. • Limited English proficiency; If the student being evaluated is an English Language Learner, provide evidence that the student was provided with appropriate accommodations and interventions to address it.
+Consider things such as: proficiency in English and in the student's native language, amount of time in the country, level of education in the student's native country, etc. Also consider whether the student's rate of learning is different from those of similar language background and educational experience.
 If, in spite of appropriate accommodations and interventions, the student's learning difficulties persist, this factor is ruled out. and the child does not otherwise meet the eligibility criteria as a child with an exceptionality Evidence shows that the student's learning difficulties are not due to factors other than those associated with the criteria for disabilities as defined in IDEA.
-For example, frequent moves, incarceration, substance abuse, etc. • The term shall not apply if a child's educational performance is adversely affected primarily because the child has an emotional disturbance.
+For example, frequent moves, incarceration, substance abuse, etc. The term shall not apply if a child's educational performance is adversely affected primarily because the child has an emotional disturbance.
 The team should rule out the presence of an emotional disturbance.
 If the data the team collects matches the indicators for emotional disturbance, the student should be identified as a child with an emotional disturbance rather than a child with autism.